 I’m quite big on industrial & jewellery design if you can believe it.
 I went to Hong Kong a while back & became a certified GRS Gem Setter in an effort to expand my design repertoire.
 It’s great to be able to combine design work with something practical.
 I even set up a full workshop at home which was a bit of a splurge but I’ve always been a believer you should invest in your hobbies.
 They’re the things that keep you inspired… and sane.

 Two places come to mind.
 First: I think most of it just comes from living and exposing yourself to new things.
 I think travel & exploration plays a big role.
-For many years I travelled almost every second week; I’d just pack my camera and go somewhere anywhere either alone or with friends & document the whole experience.
+For many years I travelled almost every second week.
+I’d just pack my camera and go somewhere anywhere either alone or with friends & document the whole experience.
 For me that was an educational process as much as it was entertaining – learning about other cultures and people.
-Last year I spent three weeks in Italy, which for me was a huge eye opener.
-I’ve never seen such beauty in architecture and culture in my life.
+Last year I spent three weeks in Italy which for me was an eye opener.
+I’ve never seen such beauty in architecture, culture & history.
 A huge amount of inspiration can be derived from travel.